-Center has an Admissions Quarantine unit (AQU or Yellow) for anyone who newly admits or readmits from the hospital.
-The AQU can also have, but not required, patients who frequently go out for appointments (i.e. dialysis, chemo, ect...).
-Patients will be tested twice on the AQU to confirm negative status and after 14 days of being asymptomatic and negative testing, residents can be moved to our green units.
-If we receive, a positive result resident will be isolated according to HAN-509 along will roommate if applicable.
+Center has an Admissions Quarentine Unit (AQU) for anyone who newly admits or readmits from the hospital.
+The AQU can also have, but not required, patients who frequently go out for appointments (i.e. dialysis, chemo, etc..).
+Patients will be tested twice on the AQU to confirm negative status and after 14 days of being asymptomatic and negative testing, resident can be moved to another hall/unit.
+If we receive positive result resident will be isolated according to HAN-509 along with roommate if applicable.
+Room changes must be made urgently, as soon as discordant COVID status between roommates is recognized.
+Multi-purpose spaces can and should be used to temporarily house residents until more permanent cohorting decisions and room changes can be made.
+Center leaders should be prepared to effect room changes on any shift.
+Staff on all shifts must understand and be able to apply and explain the cohorting decisions.
+Residents who are confirmed positive can share a room with a confirmed positive on another unit.
+Residents who test negative can share a room with other recently tested negatives on the same or another unit.
+Recovered residents (whose COVID-19 has resolved according to Genesis Guidance "COVID-Recovered Patients: Discontinuing Transmission-Based Precautions, Cohorting, Room Assignments, and Follow Up") may be cohorted with other residents whose disease has resolved, with residents who tested negative.